 Predicting future broadcast trends is fraught with risk as making firm forecasts can leave you seriously embarrassed if what you’ve predicted never comes to pass.

-It is even more difficult when it comes to consumer media consumption behaviours, but manufacturers, operators and commentators alike attempt to foretell or drive take-up.
-Few, though, predicted the level of news consumption, fake or otherwise, on social media platforms, or that innovations such as 3D would be all but dead within just a few years.
+It is even more difficult when it comes to consumer media consumption behaviours, but manufacturers, operators and commentators alike attempt to foretell or drive take-up, regardless.

-With many augmented broadcast trend predictions coming from the annual Consumer Electronic Show (CES) just a couple of months ago, a number of our clients engaged in technology refresh programmes have been asking “What will consumer habits be over the next 3-5 years, where should we be investing in order to service the new platforms and technology?”
+A number of our clients planning technology refresh programmes have been asking “What will consumer habits be over the next 3-5 years, where should we be investing in order to service the new platforms and technology?”

 This question doesn’t have an answer but you don’t need to know what broadcast trends the future holds to future proof your business, you just need the right approach to your media supply chain……

 The term media supply chain is relatively new and, although perfectly fitting, it is rather industrial sounding and doesn’t sit well within an essentially creative industry.
 The media the supply chain is the process by which media (predominantly video) is delivered from the originator (or producer) to the consumer.
 In a predominantly digital world, the digital supply chain is similar to the delivery of a physical asset – although the media processing is likely to be file based rather than magnetic tape, and shipping is likely to be Internet Protocol rather than Royal Mail.
 Processes, routing and, therefore, management are still essential.